TD-Addon/StandardsValidator/WARNINGS.md

 This doesn't work very well in cells with water as those get a water texture for a background instead of the usual black.
 Which makes the black squares stand out like a sore thumb.

+### Contains an unlinked PrisonMarker
+This cell contains a `PrisonMarker` that doesn't link to an interior cell. `PrisonMarker`s need to link to interiors containing `stolen_goods` to prevent crashes.

 ## Supply chests

 ### Not available to all ranks